 You'll notice some links and advertisements from partner or affiliate sites throughout this post.
 I typically earn a small commission on any purchases made through those links at no additional cost to you.
 If you check those out, great.
 If not, I'm still happy you're here!

-Where is Cerro de La Cruz Located?
+Where is Cerro de La Cruz located?

 One major draw of Cerro de La Cruz is its proximity to the city center of Antigua.
-By car or ATV you should be able to reach the 'hill of the cross' in under 15 minutes.
+By car or ATV you should be able to reach the ‘hill of the cross’ in under 15 minutes.
+If you still need accommodations for your trip, you can check out deals on Antigua hotels here.

-This makes a visit to Cerro de La Cruz easy to fit into even the tightest of itineraries!
+This proximity makes a visit to Cerro de La Cruz easy to fit into even the tightest of itineraries!

 If you're trying to locate Cerro de La Cruz on a map locate the Antigua city center and look north.